SlipSerum/Anti-Adblocker/README.md

-# Anti-Anti-Adblocker
+# Anti-Adblocker

-Anti-Anti-Adblocker is a anti-anti-adblocker blocker.
-I will add defaults for Crunchyroll and more.
-Add your own to the script if you want.
+Anti-Adblocker is a anti-anti-adblocker blocker.
+Post in the issues under enhancments to help add more sites.

+Currently it prohibits any site that uses AntiBlock (http://antiblock.org)

 DO NOT USE COMMERICALLY!
 COPYRIGHTED BY jHeight --- MUST ATRRIBUTE IF USING ALONE